Gilmer County DUI Court Process

 1. Arraignment (First Appearance)

-What to Expect: At the arraignment, the judge will formally read the charges against you.
-This is your opportunity to understand exactly what you are accused of.
-The judge will also inform you of your rights, including the right to an attorney.
+• What to expect: At the arraignment, the judge will formally advise you of the charges against you, including the specific Georgia statute you are alleged to have violated.
+The judge will also inform you of your rights, such as the right to remain silent and the right to an attorney.

-Entering a Plea: You will be asked to enter a plea of guilty, not guilty, or nolo contendere (no contest).
-A "not guilty" plea is almost always recommended at this stage, even if you believe you are guilty.
-This allows you and your attorney time to review the evidence and explore your options.
-A "nolo contendere" plea means you are not admitting guilt but are accepting the consequences.
-This plea may be beneficial in certain situations, but it's crucial to discuss it with your attorney first.
+• Entering a plea: You will be asked to enter a plea of guilty, not guilty, or nolo contendere (no contest).
+A plea of not guilty is generally recommended at this stage, as it allows you time to review the evidence against you and explore your legal options.

 2. Pre-Trial Hearings